typelevel/fs2/docs/src/guide.md

 Regarding 3:

 * A stream will never be interrupted while it is acquiring a resource (via `bracket`) or while it is releasing a resource.
 The `bracket` function guarantees that if FS2 starts acquiring the resource, the corresponding release action will be run.
 * Other than that, Streams can be interrupted in between any two 'steps' of the stream.
-The steps themselves are atomic from the perspective of FS2. `Stream.eval(eff)` is a single step, `Stream.emit(1)` is a single step, `Stream(1,2,3)` is a single step (emitting a chunk), and all other operations (like `onError`, `++`, and `flatMap`) are multiple steps and can be interrupted.
+The steps themselves are atomic from the perspective of FS2. `Stream.eval(eff)` is a single step, `Stream.emit(1)` is a single step, `Stream(1,2,3)` is a single step (emitting a chunk), and all other operations (like `handleErrorWith`, `++`, and `flatMap`) are multiple steps and can be interrupted.
 But importantly, user-provided effects that are passed to `eval` are never interrupted once they are started (and FS2 does not have enough knowledge of user-provided effects to know how to interrupt them anyway).
 * _Always use `bracket` or a `bracket`-based function like `onFinalize` for supplying resource cleanup logic or any other logic you want to be run regardless of how the stream terminates.
-Don't use `onError` or `++` for this purpose._
+Don't use `handleErrorWith` or `++` for this purpose._

 Let's look at some examples of how this plays out, starting with the synchronous interruption case: